superdesk/web-publisher/docs/bundles/SWPStorageBundle/register_storage.rst

 .. note::

-    You can change repository class by simply changing your bundle configuration, without a need to change the code.
+    You can change repository class by simply changing your bundle configuration, without needing to change the code.

 How to create and use custom repository service for your model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may need to have a different way of creating objects than the default way of doing it.
-Imagine you need to create ``Article`` object with the route assigned by default.
+Imagine you need to create an ``Article`` object with the route assigned by default.

 .. note::

-    In this example you will create custom factory for your ``Article`` object and Doctrine PHPCR persistence backend.
+    In this example you will create a custom factory for your ``Article`` object and Doctrine PHPCR persistence backend.

-Let's create custom interface for your factory.
-Extend your custom class by ``SWP\Component\Storage\Factory\FactoryInterface`` class:
+Let's create a custom interface for your factory.
+Extend your custom class by the ``SWP\Component\Storage\Factory\FactoryInterface`` class:

 .. code-block:: php